 If you're excited to teach it, chances are someone wants to learn it.
 We're always looking for something new to learn from history to art to DIY projects to languages, you name it.
 Click here to learn more about teaching.

-If you want a shot at hosting or producing a show, check out our producer guidelines and email us.
+If you want a shot at hosting or producing a show, check out our producer guidelines and fill out the form.
 If you're brand new at performing, we suggest coming to a few open mics and other shows and introducing yourself to the other performers and the producers of shows.
 Plus we offer a wide selection of classes on the craft of writing, performing and breaking into the business.###